 From the Vertical Station, we move the wall via trolley to the Insulating Station.
 The robots lay the wall back down with the stud up and the OSB down, and it’s ready for insulation.
-You’ve got several different options: batten, denim, rockwool, fiberglass, and dense pack cellulose.
-Our preferred method is the dense pack cellulose.
-Because we’re operating in the horizontal and we’re using a vacuum head, we are able to use advanced technology to dense pack cellulose, applying it evenly at 3.4 lbs. of pressure per square foot, thereby ensuring that the cellulose is tight throughout each cavity.
+We use dense pack cellulose as it is among the healthiest and most effective types of insulation.
+At Blueprint Robotics, we build our walls, floors and roof horizontally.
+As a result, we are able to use advanced technology to dense pack cellulose, applying it evenly at 3.4 lbs. of pressure per square foot, thereby ensuring that the cellulose is tight throughout each cavity.

 From the Insulating Station, the wall moves on to the Exterior Station.
 Here robots apply the exterior sheathing.
-Our standard is a Huber product called Zip-R which provides an R value of R-6 on the outside of the frame.
+Our standard is a Huber product called Zip-R which provides a value of R-6 on the outside of the frame.
 Alternative sheathings are available for specific project requirements (i.e. fire walls, high performance walls, passive construction).
 Following the application of the exterior sheathing, the door and window openings are cut by our precision robots.

-Now we move to the most manual part of our operation -- the Wall Finishing Station.
+Now we move to the Wall Finishing Station.
 All exterior sheathing is taped and all nail penetrations are liquid flashed.

 We come out of the Wall Finishing Station and move the wall to install windows and exterior doors.
 A pneumatic gantry picks up the window or door, places it in the pre-framed and cut opening, and secures it in place while our carpenters complete the fastening and flashing.

 Now the wall is finished.
-It’s shrink wrapped and placed on a specially configured vertical pallet that ensures its protection during transportation.
+It’s packaged and placed on a specially configured vertical pallet that ensures its protection during transportation.